 The One Minute Manager – I actually have read the whole series – twice!
 But this is the simple starter that makes leading people, speaking with people and driving success less daunting.
 A good book to be familiar with and a short, easy read.

 Raving Fans – We all have customers, be they internal or external.
 I loved learning what turns them into evangelists!
 This is the ultimate customer service guide.
+Sure, a bit old fashioned but sincerely relevant.

 Made to Stick – This book is a tactical eye opener.
 It dissects and demonstrates how messages that ‘stick’ are created and implemented.
 There’s an incredible methodology that impacted me as a manager, a teacher and a marketer.
 I have five stories that I share on a regular basis out of this book!

 Harold and the Purple Crayon – Really?
-Every night at bedtime this kid writes on his walls in crayon and gets away with it?
+Every night at bedtime this kid writes on his walls with crayon and gets away with it?
 Before Ferris Bueller there was Harold.
 His imagination is delightful and his improvisation is a lesson to us all.
 Always a good conversation piece that makes me smile every time I look at it.

 So, what’s on your desk?